jomjol/AI-on-the-edge-device-docs/docs/Demo-Mode.md

 # Demo Mode
 For Demo and Testing Purpose, the device can use pre-recorded images.

-You need to enable it in the configuration (`TakeImage > Demo`) and also provide the needed files on the SD-Card.
+You need to enable it in the configuration (`TakeImage > Demo`) and also provide the needed files on the SD card.

 For each round one image gets used, starting with the first image for the first round.